What Is Sepsis?

 Sepsis can affect anyone, anywhere, even outside a hospital.
 Pediatric experts estimate about 55% of patients develop sepsis before they get to the hospital.
 Once they arrive, it’s difficult to recognize for many reasons.

-• The symptoms, like fever or disorientation, can mimic a number of other common illnesses.
+• The symptoms, like fever or disorientation, mimic many other common illnesses.

-• Few pediatric patients present with the same—or the same number of symptoms.
+• Few pediatric patients present with the same symptoms.
 There is no one indicator for sepsis.

-• Sepsis has a low awareness; providers and families may not even consider it as a possibility.
+• Providers and families may not consider it as a possibility due to lack of awareness.

 The role of children’s hospitals in sepsis